Comparison of topological charge definitions in Lattice QCD: Definitions of the topological charge

 \section{Definitions of the topological charge}

 In this section, we introduce the definitions of the topological charge that we use below for numerical studies.
-We attempted to include some of the most commonly used, as well as newly introduced, theoretically sound definitions of the topological charge.
+We attempted to include the most commonly used, theoretically sound definitions of the topological charge.
 The relevant characteristics of each definition are summarized in Tab.~\ref{tab:defs}.